gdeol4/digital-garden/content/projects/smoc2-rna-seq/index.md

+---
+title: "RNA-Seq analysis of SMOC2 using DESeq2"
+date: 2022-05-12
+draft: false
+project_tags: ["Bioinformatics", "RNA-Seq", "R"]
+status: "seeding"
+weight: 3
+summary: "Complete RNA-Seq analysis workflow of SMOC2 gene over expression using DESeq2 and Tidyverse"
+---

+notes:
+Initially, we will
+explore the effect of fibrosis on gene expression using ‘Wild type’ samples during lectures and ‘Smoc2 over-expression’ data during exercises.

+In this example, sample A has nearly
+    twice the reads, represented as small rectangles, aligning to each of the genes as sample B only because sample A has nearly twice the number of reads sequenced.

+    In this image, we can see
+    that the green DE gene takes up a large proportion of reads for Sample A. If we just divided our counts by the total number of reads, normalization for the majority of genes would be skewed by the highly expressed DE gene.
+For this reason, when performing a DE analysis, we need to use a method that is resistant to these outlier genes.

 # Introduction

 ### What is smoc2?

+Secreted modular calcium-binding protein 2 (Smoc2) is an acidic extracellular matrix glycoprotein and plays an important role in bone mineralization, cell-matrix interactions, collagen binding, and bone remodeling[1].
+SMOCs also influence cell growth factor signaling, cell migration and proliferation, angiogenesis.
+SMOC2 has been shown to have increased expression in kidney fibrosis, or renal fibrosis, which is characterized as an aberrant repair response to chronic tissue injury.
+This results in an excess of extracellular matrix in the space between tubules and capillaries within the kidney.
+However, it is unknown how Smoc2 functions in the induction and progression of fibrosis[2].

+1. Bornstein P, Sage EH.
+Matricellular proteins: extracellular modulators of cell function.
+Curr Opin Cell Biol 2002; 14:608–616. doi: 10.1016/S0955-0674(02)00361-7
+2. Vannahme C, Gosling S, Paulsson M, Maurer P, Hartmann U. Characterization of SMOC-2, a modular extracellular calcium-binding protein.
+Biochem J 2003; 373:805–814. doi: 10.1042/bj20030532.

 ### A look at the dataset

-Introduction to dataset: Smoc2 Smoc2, or Secreted modular calcium-binding protein 2, has been shown to have increased expression in kidney fibrosis, which is characterized by an excess of extracellular matrix in the space between tubules and capillaries within the kidney.
-However, it is unknown how Smoc2 functions in the induction and progression of fibrosis.
+This dataset cpmes from the research paper:

+**_Silencing SMOC2 ameliorates kidney fibrosis by inhibiting fibroblast to myofibroblast transformation._**

+The experimental design:

-Introduction to dataset: Experimental design There are four sample groups being tested: normal, control mice, referred to as wild type mice, with and without fibrosis and Smoc2 over-expressing mice with and without fibrosis.
-There are three biological replicates for all normal samples and four replicates for all fibrosis samples.
-Initially, we will explore the effect of fibrosis on gene expression using ‘Wild type’ samples during lectures and ‘Smoc2 over-expression’ data during exercises.
+* There are four sample groups being tested:

+    1. Normal control mice (wild type) with and without fibrosis

+    2. Smoc2 over-expressing mice with and without fibrosis.

+* There are three biological replicates for all normal samples and four replicates for all fibrosis samples.

 ### Tools used

-Differential expression analysis: tools While there are a large number of statistical packages developed for DE analysis, DESeq2 and EdgeR are two of the most popular tools.
-Both tools use the negative binomial model to model the raw count data, employ similar methods, and typically, yield similar results.
-Both are pretty stringent and have a good balance between sensitivity and specificity.
-Limma-Voom is another set of tools often used together for DE analysis, while also a good method, it can be a bit less sensitive for smaller sample sizes.
-We will be using DESeq2 for the DE analysis, which has an extensive vignette available to help with questions.

 ``` r
 #Load library for DESeq2